 Main duties of the job

-This team is one of three in the county that sit alongside social workers, psychiatrists and a memory assessment service.
-In Peterborough we provide clinical input and collaboration with staff from 4 neighbourhood teams (comprising of mental health practitioners, as well as district nurses and therapists).
-There are opportunities for not only undertaking clinical interventions but delivering training, providing supervision to the wider team and developing combined interventions/approaches for people with long term conditions.
+This team is one of four in the county that sit alongside social workers, psychiatrists and a memory assessment service.
+In Peterborough we provide clinical input and collaboration with staff from 2 neighbourhood teams (comprising of mental health practitioners, as well as district nurses and therapists).
+There are opportunities for delivering training, providing supervision within the system and developing combined interventions/approaches for people with long term conditions.

 Cambridgeshire & Peterborough NHS Foundation Trust is a health & social care organisation dedicated to providing high quality care with compassion to improve the health & wellbeing of the people we care for, as well as supporting & empowering them to lead a fulfilling life.

 Our clinical teams deliver many NHS services not only via inpatient and primary care setting but also with the community.
 These services include Children, Adult & Older Peoples mental & physical health, Forensic & Specialist mental health, Learning Disabilities, Primary Care & Liaison psychiatry, Substance misuse, Social care, Research & Development.